 Remote working is the new normal.
 As much as it has changed how companies work and manage tasks, it has created concerns over the misuse of company time.

-In the absence of physical supervision, we tend to give into the temptation to scroll through our social media or play mobile games longer.
+In the absence of physical supervision, we tend to give in to the temptation to scroll through our social media or play mobile games longer.
 And such personal distractions not only draw us away from work but also cause us to lose track of time.

-This post will dive deep into a few popular remote team tracking software that provides transparency two ways; for employees to know what is being tracked and for employers to keep their remote team accountable during business hours.
+This post will dive deep into a few popular remote team tracking software that provides transparency in two ways; for employees to know what is being tracked and for employers to keep their remote team accountable during business hours.
 First things first,

 What is remote employee monitoring?

-Remote employee monitoring are a set of activities that an employer takes to ensure that productivity and performance are optimal in a work-from-anywhere arrangement.
+Remote employee monitoring is a set of activities that an employer takes to ensure that productivity and performance are optimal in a work-from-anywhere arrangement.
 It helps to improve transparency by giving context to interactions.

 1. How do you keep employees accountable when working from home?

 Keeping work-from-home teams accountable is on every manager’s list.
-It’s a fact that stress, exhaustion and distractions can get to everyone, including the high-performers.
-The tips below can help keep you police work from home teams in order to keep employees accountable :
+It’s a fact that stress, exhaustion, and distractions can get to everyone, including the high-performers.
+The tips below can help keep you police work-from-home teams in order to keep employees accountable :

 - Create a WFH policy document: A work-from-home handbook lays down the ground rules and puts expectations in writing.
-It lists the reporting lines (i.e. who to get approvals from for work hour flexibility and time off), equipment to be used, remote access to workstations and meeting standards to be met when working remotely.
+It lists the reporting lines (i.e. who to get approvals from for work hour flexibility and time off), equipment to be used, remote access to workstations, and meeting standards to be met when working remotely.

 - Regularize communication: Remote workers should feel connected to their teammates without getting distracted from what they should be doing.
 To do this effectively, work and non-work discussions should be balanced.
-Set aside a fixed hour for formal stand ups but also find time for informal check ins.
+Set aside a fixed hour for formal stand-ups but also find time for informal check-ins.
 You could also organize a virtual potluck meal where teams can socialize and share what they have been up to.

 - Leverage remote-centric technology: An employee monitoring software alone can’t keep your teams accountable.
-You should also use tools that integrate with productivity and time tracking apps such that remote teams can self-manage and stay on top of their schedule.
+You should also use tools that integrate with productivity and time-tracking apps such that remote teams can self-manage and stay on top of their schedule.

-2. Best Remote Employee Monitoring Software
+2. Top 11 Employee Monitoring Software

 - It implies that you don’t trust your staff enough to do their job without you in there along with them.